jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/installation.rst

   pip install elfws

-This is the preferred method for installing LWS.
+This is the preferred method for installing ELFWS.

 Git Hub
 -------